-Families can talk about how characters like Snow White might be different if they were created today, and what elements of the story make it a classic fairy tale.
+Families can talk about how characters like Snow White might be different if they were created today, and what elements of Snow White and the Seven Dwarfs make it a classic fairy tale.

 How is the violence in Snow White different than the violence in other Disney movies?

 Snow White is a traditional damsel in distress.
 How have depictions of princesses and heroines changed since 1937?

 |Cast:||Adriana Caselotti, Harry Stockwell, Lucille La Verne|

 |Studio:||Walt Disney Pictures|

 |Run time:||84 minutes|